-From all the bullet journal collection ideas you may have, some information will be likely reoccurring and change in a short amount of time, such as in a weekly meal planning spread, or grocery list, fitness tracking, etc.
+With all the bullet journal collection ideas you have, some information will likely reoccur and change in a short amount of time.
+These are things such as a weekly meal planning spread, grocery list, fitness tracking, etc.

-Instead of making new updated collections, you’d better reuse the same collection by making notes on a post-it paper.
+Instead of making new updated collections, you could better reuse the same collection by making notes on a post-it paper.

-Another situation you can use sticky bullet journal notes is for temporary reminders or small lists that you need to write down but don’t want to maintain in your journal forever.
+In another situation you can use sticky bullet journal notes for temporary reminders or small lists that you need to write down but don’t want to maintain in your journal forever.

-Or perhaps you have some reminder tasks for future monthly logs that you haven’t created yet and don’t know where to write them, or for a collection that you thought of adding in the future.
+Or perhaps you have some reminder tasks for future monthly logs that you haven’t created yet and don’t know where to write them, or even for a collection that you are thinking of adding in the future.